Easter cake is very very tasty with yolks. The most delicious Easter cake made with yolks

 • yolks - 10 pieces;

-• dry yeast - 12 g (1 sachet) or pressed - 50 g;
+• dry yeast - 12 g (1 sachet) or pressed yeast - 50 g;

 • vanilla sugar - 15 g (1 sachet);

-• granulated sugar - 1 glass;
+• granulated sugar - 1 cup;

 • milk - 1 glass;